 No Tags Found!

-I am an IT professional.
-I recently joined an IT company.
-I worked there for 4 days.
-Due to some personal problems, I quit that job and came to my native.
-I intimated HR via mail and updated the company's portal confirming that I can't continue the job.
+Hi Seniors, I am an IT professional.
+I recently joined an IT company and worked there for 4 days.
+Due to some personal problems, I quit that job and returned to my hometown.
+I informed HR via email and updated the company's portal to confirm that I couldn't continue the job.
 However, none of the HR personnel responded to me.
 During those 4 days, I tried to contact the project manager, but he did not respond.
 Eventually, he informed me that there was no vacant position for me in the project.
 In that case, why did HR hire me?

 Please advise on this matter.
 Can the company proceed legally?
 If so, how can I defend myself?
 I would appreciate your response to this situation.